-To ensure that all agency staff responsible for purchasing activities are knowledgeable about the M/WBE program and their agency's goals, SBS, MOCS and OM/WBE conduct agency training sessions at the Citywide Training Center and specific trainings at agency offices.
-During the first three quarters of FY 2022, 333 procurement professionals from 32 agencies attended nine training sessions.
-The topics included implementation of M/WBE policy of the New York City Administrative Code, strategies and best practices used to identify M/WBEs for contract opportunities, Online Directory training, and enhancing M/WBE procedures in all contract areas.
+To ensure that all agency staff responsible for purchasing activities are knowledgeable about the M/WBE program and their agency's goals, SBS, MOCS and OM/WBE conduct agency training sessions online.
+During the first quarter of FY 2023, 54 procurement professionals from 21 agencies attended two training sessions.
+The topics included implementation of M/WBE policy of the New York City Administrative Code, strategies and best practices used to identify M/WBEs for contract opportunities, M/WBE goal setting, and enhancing M/WBE procedures in all contract areas.

 Quarterly compliance meetings with agency commissioners and M/WBEs officers are held to discuss utilization and agency initiatives to increase M/WBE performance.
-In the reporting period, the former Director of the City's M/WBE program, Deputy Mayor for Strategic Policy Initiatives J. Phillip Thompson and former M/WBE Senior Advisor and the former Director of the Mayor's Office of M/WBEs Magalie Austin held the first two quarterly compliance meetings.
-The first quarterly meeting was held on September 14, 2021 and was attended by 132 attendees representing 45 agencies.
-The second quarterly meeting was held on December 22, 2021 and was attended by 116 attendees representing 44 agencies.
-Deputy Mayor Maria Torres-Springer, Deputy Mayor for Economic and Workforce Development and Citywide M/WBE Director, held the third quarterly compliance meeting on March 31, 2022 and was attended by 163 attendees representing 48 agencies.
+In the reporting period, the former Director of the City's M/WBE program, Deputy Mayor Maria Torres-Springer, Deputy Mayor for Economic and Workforce Development and Citywide M/WBE Director held the first quarterly compliance meeting.
+The first quarterly meeting was held on September 22, 2022, and was attended by 219 attendees representing 42 agencies.